-- 1. To outline Council's expectations of the scope and conduct of the District Weeds Inspector's/Spray Operator's duties. - 2.
+- 1. To outline Council's expectations of the scope and conduct of the Biosecurity Officer's duties. - 2.
 To enable Council to achieve the objectives within its Delivery/Operational Plans. - 3.
 To provide staff with a guide for the planning of activities to achieve their position's key responsibilities and duties. - 4.
 Provide feedback to staff regarding their performance. - 5.
 To provide staff with a fair and equitable Performance Management Review.